THE END finally lands on Trafalgar Square’s Fourth Plinth

 The latest artwork to adorn the Fourth Plinth in Trafalgar Square was at last unveiled on 30 July 2020.
 Artist Heather Phillipson‘s THE END is the 13th project to take its place in the central London setting since the programme began in 1998.
 The unveiling was delayed due to the Covid-19 pandemic and ensuing lockdown and replaces the previous piece, The Invisible Enemy Should Not Exist by Michael Rakowitz.

 THE END’s unveiling has been a long time coming for Phillipson, whose piece was selected for the commission back in 2017.
 However, it’s themes around dystopia and chaos seem more apt than ever right now as the world remains drastically changed due to the ongoing pandemic.

 Standing tall at nearly 31ft, the artwork conveys the focus of Trafalgar Square as a location for celebration and protest.
 It features a giant dollop of whipped cream, topped with a cherry, fly and a drone.
 The latter transmits a live feed of the square via http://www.theend.today website, giving visitors a unique perspective of the Westminster landmark through the ‘eyes’ of the artwork.

 The fourth plinth was originally designed as part of a quartet by architect Sir Charles Barry when he designed Trafalgar Square in the mid 19th century.
 It was originally scheduled to showcase an equestrian statue of King William IV, but the plan was never realised due to austerity cuts.

-- THE END by Heather Phillipson is on display from 30 July 2020 until further notice.
+- THE END by Heather Phillipson is on display from 30 July 2020 until September 2022.
 At the Fourth Plinth, Trafalgar Square, Westminster, WC2.
 Nearest stations: Charing Cross, Piccadilly Circus, Embankment or Leicester Square.

 Read more on the Fourth Plinth commissions